-The estimate of the Mineral Resources for the Pilar Mine presented in this report was prepared by Mr. Helbert Taylor Vieira, Senior Geologist with Jaguar under the supervision of Mr. Jean-Marc Lopez, Director - Mine Geology with Jaguar, and Mr. Reno Pressacco, M.Sc.(A), P.Geo., Principal Geologist with RPA.
+The estimate of the Mineral Resources for the Pilar Mine presented in this report was prepared by Mr. Hugo Leonardo de Avila Gomes, Senior Geologist with Jaguar under the supervision of Mr. Helbert Taylor Vieira, Resources and Reserves Manager with Jaguar, and Mr. Reno Pressacco, M.Sc.(A), P.Geo., Principal Geologist with RPA.
 Mr. Pressacco is a Qualified Person as defined in NI 43-101, is independent of Jaguar, and takes responsibility for this Mineral Resource estimate.